 The welcome centres are open Monday to Friday, 8 a.m. to 4 p.m., all year round.
 Families can get assistance from staff in many languages.

-The We Welcome the World Centres are funded by Citizenship and Immigration Canada (CIC).
+The We Welcome the World Centres are funded by Immigration, Refugees and Citizenship Canada (IRCC).

-Many new students to Peel must make an appointment for an orientation interview/assessment which includes an assessment of Math and/or English language skills.
+If your family is new to Canada, your child may need an orientation interview and an assesment to register for school.
+New students to Peel must make an appointment, which includes an orientation and an assessment of Math and/or English language skills.